-So how do you end a hard morning of flying around a rainforest on ziplines?
+What’s the best way to end a hard morning of flying around a rainforest on ziplines?
 Steak and chocolate at a cute cafe with new friends!

-Onto the Capital
+Mountain Adventures in Costa Rica – Onto the Capital

 My final stop in Costa Rica was San Jose, the capital.
 It is also said to be the safest city in Central America.
 The locals were very friendly.
 On my walk from the bus station where I was dropped off, to my accommodation on the other side of town, I was stopped for a chat a few times.
 One of the most notable of these chats was with a man named William.
 He had marched right up to me and put his hand out to shake and introduced himself.
 After the normal questions, he deduced that I mustn’t be married because I looked happy.
 I couldn’t argue with that logic.

 As I continued my walk through the city, the atmosphere was quite festive.
 I soon arrived at my accommodation.
 The staff were very friendly but didn’t speak much English.
 My crappy, but improving Spanish was really getting a workout.
-After sorting everything out, I retired to my room to see a sign with some bizare rules.
+After sorting everything out, I retired to my room to see a sign with some bizarre rules.

 Costa Rica had been amazing and beautiful, but it was time to move on.
 After a good night’s sleep, I hopped on a bus for the long trip to Panama City in Panama.